Click to See Covers and Photos! Click to See Covers and Photos! Click to See Covers and Photos!

 Best One-Liner

-If by "The True Master" You Mean "Dead"
+If by "A True Master" You Mean "Dead"

-They say the warrior who never draws his sword is the true master.
+They say the warrior who never draws his sword is a true master.
+But they don't know sh*t about zombies!

 "WHAT?!"